String of break-ins puts neighbors on edge; thieves steal $4K worth of valuables

-GWINNETT COUNTY, Ga. - Neighbors said three homes have been broken into in a Gwinnett County neighborhood in just the past few weeks.
+GWINNETT COUNTY, Ga. - Neighbors said thieves have broken into three homes in a Gwinnett County neighborhood in the past few weeks.

 “I don’t know if it was two guys, three guys, five guys – no idea," Kumar said.